azureappserviceoss/wordpress-appservice-documentation/migrate-wordpress-windows-app-service.md

     az webapp create --name <app_name> --resource-group myResourceGroup --plan myAppServicePlan --deployment-container-image-name <your-docker-user-name>/wordpress-app:latest

 ### Create a MySQL database
+#### Step 1 : Create a MySQL server using [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/) .

+In this example , we are creating a MySQL 5.7 server in West US named ```mydemoserver``` in your resource group ```myresourcegroup``` with server admin login ```myadmin```.
+This is a Gen 4 General Purpose server with 2 vCores.
+Substitute the ```<server_admin_password>``` with your own value.

+	az mysql server create --resource-group myresourcegroup --name mydemoserver  --location westus --admin-user myadmin --admin-password <server_admin_password> --sku-name GP_Gen4_2 --version 5.7

+#### Step 2 : Configure Firewall to allow on Azure Services to have access to your MySQL Server.

+	az mysql server firewall-rule create --resource-group myresourcegroup --server mydemoserver --name AllowMyIP --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0

+To create the database , make sure you allow your IP address to access the server where ```<My-IP-Address>``` will be your IP address

+	az mysql server firewall-rule create --resource-group myresourcegroup --server mydemoserver --name AllowMyIP --start-ip-address <My-IP-Address> --end-ip-address <My-IP-Address>

+#### Step 3 : Disable SSL for MySQL server for the purpose of this lab.
+By default SSL is enabled on MySQL server .
+If your app code is connecting to MySQL server via SSL , please skip this step.

+	az mysql server update --resource-group myresourcegroup --name mydemoserver --ssl-enforcement Disabled

+#### Step 4:  Create a database

+Connect to your MySQL server using MySQL command line utility.
+Make sure MySQL is installed on your local machine

+	mysql> mysql -h mydemoserver.mysql.database.azure.com -u myadmin@mydemoserver -p mysql>CREATE DATABASE wordpress-db;

+#### Step 5: Get Connection information to add it to your wordpress app's wp-config.php

+	az mysql server show --resource-group myresourcegroup --name mydemoserver

 ### Edit wp-config.php to point to new database
+Edit wp-config.php to store the database information of Azure MySQL database created in the above step.
+Follow the guidance [here](https://codex.wordpress.org/Editing_wp-config.php)

 ### Deploy Wordpress files to web app
+To ease of deployment , most users are familiar with FTP .
+Deploy your files via FTP as described in this [article](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-ftp).
+Once you are more familair with App Service , you can try other deployment options such as [Deploy Continuously](https://docs.microsoft.com/en-us/azure/app-service/app-service-continuous-deployment) or Deploy with [cloud sync](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-content-sync).

 ### Import database to Azure MySQL database
+Import the backup of the database to Azure MySQL .
+See how to import database to [Azure MySQL ](https://docs.microsoft.com/en-us/azure/mysql/concepts-migrate-import-export)

 ### Update URLs in Wordpress database in Azure
+Wordpress stores URLs in the database.
+If you existing database has URLs with custom domain , say www.mydomain.com then you need to overwrite these URLs in the database to test the app in Azure before making your app in Azure ready for production use.
+See [how to update URLs in wordpress ](https://codex.wordpress.org/Moving_WordPress#Changing_Your_Domain_Name_and_URLs)

+### Performance
+Browse your app and test the performance of your app.
+If page load time does not satisfy your needs , you may add an Azure Redis Service , Azure CDN service and optimize your plugins/code to improve the performance.
+If you dont want to add these options , I recommend to move the app to Azure Virtual machine instead of App Service.
+See [What service to choose for WordPress](https://raw.githubusercontent.com/azureappserviceoss/wordpress-appservice-documentation/master/what-to-choose.md)

 ### Add custom domain
+Once you have the app running successfuly and ready to go live , add the custom domain to Azure web app.
+See [how to add a domain to web app ](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain)